rri/silentYak/content/posts/crash-and-burn/index.md

 What do you mean, "Was it serious?".
 I was just tweaking it a bit, you know.

 Alright, I *guess* you could call an Ubuntu 17--22 OS upgrade "serious".
-I mean, black holes and neutrons are certainly serious.
+I mean, black holes and neutron stars are certainly serious.
 Are OS upgrades really on the same level?
 I suppose it's all very subjective.

 Backup.
 Backup.
 That word sounds familiar, but if you keep repeating it, it starts to sound strange and unfamiliar.
 Backup.
 Fun fact --- this concept of repetition causing a word or phrase to lose its